fredrikp999/DeepStackManager/README.md

 The script simplifies registering face with multiple images by submitting all image files present in current directory.

+NOTE: If recieving 500 errors at registration, you might be low on RAM.
+4GiB is probably a minimum even for just a few faces/pictures

 <pre>

 $ dsm -h